Bus rapid transit in New Jersey: Bergen BRT

-Bergen Rapid Transit Study (2010)

 In 2010, Parsons Brinkerhoff's Vision Bergen: Blueprint For Our Future Networking Transportation To Make It Work Route 17 identified a number of trunk and branch BRT routes for the county, and recommended the Blue Route as the best alternative for a pilot project.
 It is estimated that implementing the route would cost $45 million.

-Bus Rapid Transit Implementation Study (2012)

 In October 2011, NJT said that there is no funding available for implementation of a BRT system, but that a study would establish an "action plan" should any become available.
 In November 2011 the Bergen County Board of Chosen Freeholders and NJT agreed jointly fund $600,000 for the Bus Rapid Transit Implementation Study, the purpose of which is to identify two or more BRT routes and enhancements between bus and rail service.
 The study addresses changing travel patterns, particularly the fact that nearly 60% of commuter trips are made within the county.

 In June 2014, it was announced that five "preferred" routes had been established.
-Two originate/terminate at the Port Authority Bus Terminal, with one travelling along the Hudson Waterfront and local streets to Garden State Plaza and the other along Route 17 to the Montvale Park & Ride.
-Two originate/terminate a Secaucus Junction, one to Bergen Community College via Route 17 and one to Englewood Hospital via local streets and the New Jersey Turnpike.
-The fifth route would travel between Broadway Bus Terminal and George Washington Bridge Bus Station along Route 4 Parson Brinkerhoff intends to bring out it recommendations from the study in January 2015.
-In November 2014, it was announced that three potential routes would be studied: In September 2017, a new study was released which identified four (A,B,C,D) preferred BRT routes.
+Two would originate/terminate at the Port Authority Bus Terminal, with one traveling along the Hudson waterfront and local streets to the Garden State Plaza shopping mall in Paramus and the other along Route 17 to the existing Montvale Park & Ride on the Garden State Parkway.
+Two would originate/terminate at Secaucus Junction, one running to Bergen Community College via Route 17 and one to Englewood Hospital via local streets and the New Jersey Turnpike.
+The fifth route would travel between the Broadway Bus Terminal in Paterson and George Washington Bridge Bus Station along Route 4.
+In November 2014, it was announced that three potential routes would be studied:

-Meadowlands

-The New Meadowlands plan was developed in response to the effects of Hurricane Sandy in towns in the New Jersey Meadowlands.

-The proposed Meadowlands would be a series of berms constructed along the perimeter of the Meadowlands District in Bergen and Hudson.
-The raised areas would provide flood mitigation in the Hackensack River floodplain and would provide new corridors for the development of BRT systems in the region.
-The first phase, funded with $150 million by the U.S. Department of Housing and Urban Development (HUD), will begin with construction of berms in Little Ferry, Moonachie, Carlstadt, and Teterboro in 2014-2015.

-Evaluation of Next Generation BRT Services in the NJTPA Region (2014)

-In 2014 the North Jersey Transportation Planning Authority completed a study for guidance for the implementation of BRT and BRT-like services along previously-identified potential BRT corridors in North Jersey.
-The analysis considers various types of systems and conditions such as: urban, suburban, grade separated, and rural/hybrid rights of ways.
+In September 2017, a new study was released which identified four (A, B, C, D) preferred BRT routes.